E-Collar & Off-Leash Dog Training in Knoxville, TN

 Pair with known commands

-Add distance and distractions
+Add distance & distractions

-Transfer to owner
+Transfer to you

 E-Collar Myths vs. Facts